FAQs about Childhood Personal Injury Lawsuits

 Q: If my child was injured due to someone else’s negligence, as a parent can I file a personal injury claim on my child’s behalf?

 A: In Mississippi a parent or custodial guardian who is responsible for the care, maintenance, and education of an injured minor can file a personal injury claim on behalf of their minor child.
-According to the Mississippi Code section 1-3-27 the age of majority in our state is 21, which means that anyone under this age, who has not been legally emancipated, is classified as a minor and is considered to to legally incompetent in many regards.
-However, the code also states in section 11-21-3 (Are we sure this is the correct code section?
-This is for partition of property) (it should be 93-19-13) that individuals in Mississippi who are 18 years old or older are legally able to settle personal injury claims on their own.
+According to the Mississippi Code section 1-3-27 the age of majority in our state is 21, which means that anyone under this age, who has not been legally emancipated, is classified as a minor and is considered to be legally incompetent in many regards.
+However, the code also states in section 93-19-13 that individuals in Mississippi who are 18 years old or older are legally able to settle personal injury claims on their own.

 Q: As a parent, can I accept a personal injury settlement offer on my child’s behalf?